 The mission of Twisted Pink is to extend life and improve quality of life for late stage breast cancer patients and their families by funding metastatic (stage IV) breast cancer research.

 My name is Caroline Johnson.
 I am a wife and mother to three teenagers.
-My youngest and only son, Michael, was born in 2005.
+Our youngest and only son, Michael, was born in 2005.
 We left the hospital believing we had a healthy baby with a suggestion to have a repeat hearing test.
 That test would begin a lifelong journey in the world of "special needs".
 Michael would later be diagnosed with a rare genetic deletion that would cause him to have developmental delays, Autism, Epilepsy and communication disorders.
 I quickly became an advocate for him traveling the U.S. in search for treatment options and finding the educational tools we would need to help him meet his full potential.

 In June 2013, after finding a lump in my left breast, I received the devastating news that I had breast cancer.
 Using my experience gained from advocating for my son, I quickly went on a quest to save my own life!